SolomonInformationTechnology/SolomonInformationTechnology-SIT-/README.md

 in SIT.

-Note:  SIT  field  is  for  U.S,U.k,Asia,europe,australia,Africa,ARABIA,canada only.
+Note:  SIT  field  is  for  U.S,U.k,Asia,europe,australia,Africa,ARABIA,canada only; not  for  india.

 Note: (SOLOMONINFORMATIONTECHNOLOGY) SIT FIELD  = (AMERICA+EUROPE + ASIA  +AFRICA+ ARABIA+AUSTRALIA +canada+U.K ) IT field companies  is
 =====